anderfjord/articles/sitepoint/node-phantom-cli/DRAFT.md

-# Crawling on command using Node.js
+# Crawling on Command Using Node.js

 It is quite common during the course of a project to find yourself needing to write custom scripts for performing a variety of actions.
 Such one-off scripts, which are typically triggered via the command-line ([CLI](https://en.wikipedia.org/wiki/Command-line_interface)), can be used for virtually any type of task.
 Having written many such scripts over the years, I have grown to appreciate the value of taking a small amount of time upfront to put in place a custom CLI [microframework](https://en.wikipedia.org/wiki/Microframework) to facilitate this process.
 Fortunately, [Node.js](https://nodejs.org/) and its extensive package ecosystem, [NPM](https://www.npmjs.com/), make it easy to do just that.
 Whether parsing a text file or running an [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load), having a convention in place makes it easy to add new functionality in an efficient and structured way.